-A homeowner in Massachusetts recently replaced their drafty single-pane windows with ENERGY STAR Most Efficient windows, earning $75 per window through the state’s rebate program after a no-cost Home Energy Assessment confirmed eligibility.
-This program not only helps you upgrade your windows but also requires completing weatherization improvements to maximize savings, which can range substantially each year.
-Understanding how to qualify and apply could significantly impact your home’s energy efficiency and costs.
+A homeowner in Massachusetts recently replaced their drafty single-pane windows with ENERGY STAR Most Efficient models, earning $75 per window through the state’s rebate program after a no-cost Home Energy Assessment confirmed eligibility.

 Key Takeaways